-This week we meet the school captains of James Ruse Agricultural High School, whose motto is Gesta Non Verba (Actions Not Words).
+This week’s student leaders are from James Ruse Agricultural High School, whose motto is: Gesta non Verba (Deeds not Words).

 Read their Q&A: